WICG/attribution-reporting-api/EVENT.md

 Strawman: There should be a limit of 1024 pending sources per source origin.

-Strawman: There should be a limit of 1024 pending reports per destination site.
+Strawman: There should be a limit of 1024 pending event-level reports per destination site.

 ## Privacy Considerations